Research

 KSU undergraduates: if you are interested in doing research in the lab, please send me an e-mail (ngreen62@kennesaw.edu) so we can have a conversation about your interests and how they might fit in to current projects.
 There are many ways you can get involved so please reach out!

-Potential graduate students: The next opening for a new graduate student in my lab will be for Fall 2025.
-An advertisement may go out via ECOLOG-L and other listservs sometime in November or December 2024.
+Potential graduate students: The next opening for a new graduate student in my lab will be for Fall 2026.
+An advertisement may go out via ECOLOG-L and other listservs sometime in November or December 2025.
 If you are interested in future opportunities, feel free to reach out by email.
-You can also follow the lab on Twitter (@GreenQuantEco) for updates on lab events and activities.
+You can also follow the me and the lab on Bluesky (@greenquanteco.bsky.social) for updates on lab events and activities.
+Please note that opinions expressed on Bluesky or other social media by Dr. Green are his alone and do not reflect upon KSU or any entity of the state of Georgia.